 Electric Vehicle Policy

 The BC Zero Emission Vehicle Act sets targets for the share of zero emission vehicles in sales of new light-duty cars and trucks in BC, reaching 100% by 2040.
 This policy, alongside our ambitious climate targets means that Saanich and other local governments must ensure that our buildings and transportation systems are future-proofed with access to adequate EV charging to support this transition.

-Saanich staff are currently exploring opportunities and actions to support uptake of electric vehicles in our community, in alignment with the update of our Climate Action Plan, 100% Renewable and Resilient Saanich.
+Saanich staff are currently exploring opportunities and actions to support electric mobility in our community, in alignment with Saanich's Climate Plan.